Frequently Asked Questions W&L Spring Term Abroad

 Do I need a visa?

 Each country has it its own entry requirements.
 You must check to see what the requirements are for your nationality.
 Allow a couple of months to obtain a visa.
 If you do not have the appropriate entry visa, you will not be allowed to participate in the program.
-Failure to obtain proper travel documents will not be grounds for refunds.
+Failure to obtain proper travel documents will not be grounds for a refund.

 Am I responsible for adhering to W&L policies while overseas?